WWE News: Paige Leaving WWE? Backstage News On Her Status After Nude Photos Leak

 Obviously, there is some intense embarrassment that Paige must be feeling.
 Few people will understand her feelings about the situation, but the WWE Universe will likely be supportive overall.
 WWE Superstars have personal lives outside of WWE programming, which means adults make choices.
 Some of those choices do become mistakes, but the unfortunate reality of the situation is it has and will impact her status with WWE.

 Paige hasn’t been featured on WWE programming for several months.
 There are many different reasons for her absence, which will be explained.
-However, the more pressing issue is what WWE will do about Paige’s photos and being leaked because it’s a complex issue for an image-conscious family company to deal with because Paige didn’t leak the media herself.
+However, the more pressing issue is what WWE will do about Paige’s photos being leaked because it’s a complex issue for an image-conscious family company to deal with because Paige didn’t leak the media herself.
 Unfortunately, WWE officials may need to take extreme action.

 For now, try to forget about everything that happened yesterday.
 Paige hasn’t appeared on WWE television since June.
 Her relationship with former WWE Superstar Alberto Del Rio drew a lot of attention while both were employed by the company.
 For most of the summer, Paige was sidelined with an undisclosed injury.